 Cannabinoids are known as compounds found in cannabis species of the plant kingdom.
-The two most well-known cannabinoids are indubitably THC and CBD, but there are more than 100 cannabinoids we are currently aware of.
+One of the two most well-known cannabinoids is indubitably CBD but there are more than 100 cannabinoids we are currently aware of.
 This begs the question, are these special compounds found only in the cannabis species?
 Or can we find cannabinoids in other plants too?
 The answer is a bit of a paradox, so let’s explore.

 Before diving into the plant world it is important to understand the differences between cannabinoid compounds.
 The well-known compounds THC and CBD, along with other lesser-known cannabinoids such as CBG, CBC and over 100 more are known as phytocannabinoids.
 The preface phyto- indicates the compound is plant-derived.